RDNNNNN/LeetCode-Pandas/README.md

 ### 題目

-Write a solution to select the name and age of the student with student_id = 101.
+Write a solution to select the name and age of the student with `student_id = 101`.

 The result format is in the following example.